MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 People have different bodies, different positions of comfort and discomfort, etc.
 Complex menu placement – anything that requires extended interaction times should be more persistent.
 Suggestions include body-locking or world-locking

+## Suboptimal positions:
-**H. Suboptimal positions:** We have done user research with different menus layouts and locations, the following menu locations are **NOT recommended**, find the cons of each study below:
+We have done user research with different menus layouts and locations, the following menu locations are **NOT recommended**, find the cons of each study below:

 ![Above Arm](images/AboveArm.gif)